 - Oscillococcinum® – At the first sign of symptoms, try this hard to pronounce homeopathic.
-If you wait until you are absolutely positive it’s a cold or flu, the pathogen has had time to multiply and the less attractive your odds may be.
+If you wait until you are absolutely positive it’s a cold or flu, the pathogen has had time to multiply and your odds of success are lower.
 Some of the science is controversial but suggests that it is safe and reduces the duration and severity of flu symptoms.
 It is easy to take tiny pellets and handy to have with you.
-Another good choice is Engystol ® by Heel.

 - Olive leaf extract – This is a plant used for centuries because it relieved infectious disease symptoms.
 Modern science shows that one of the actions is against viruses.
 Read Dr. Ron Hoffman’s interesting write-up which is complete with scientific references.
 Kyolic has a great combination (#103) that contains olive leaf, aged garlic extract, oregano oil and many other ingredients that will help you get well.

 - Zinc lozenges – As a review of studies concludes, the mineral zinc, especially in lozenge form, results in “a significant reduction in the duration of cold at a dose of ≥ 75 mg/day”.
-(Never go to sleep at night with one in your mouth because you will awaken with a metallic taste that lasts for hours.)
+(Follow package directions but do not go to sleep at night with one in your mouth because you will awaken with a metallic taste that lasts for hours.)

-- Probiotics – I discuss this topic on the page on building immunity, but it is also useful during an event because a number of studies have looked at probiotic bacteria as a help with viral illnesses.
-Most, but not all, studies show benefit, but that is not surprising since the researchers use all different types of supplements and some are probably not great products.
-I In this journal article the authors speculate that probiotics may help fight viruses in these ways: (1) direct probiotic-virus interaction; (2) production of antiviral inhibitory metabolites [selective antibiotics]; and/or (3) via stimulation of the immune system.
-There is no conclusive proof yet, but, it can’t hurt to try and probiotics have other benefits.
-You can’t really overdose on Dr. Ohhira’s Probiotics.
-I like this brand because it improves the environment for all our hundreds of strains of beneficial bacteria.
+- Probiotics – A number of studies have shown probiotic bacteria to help with viral illnesses.
+Not all studies show benefit, but then researchers don’t always use great products.
+In this journal article, the authors speculate that probiotics may help fight viruses in these ways: (1) direct probiotic-virus interaction; (2) production of antiviral inhibitory metabolites [selective antibiotics]; and/or (3) via stimulation of the immune system.
+There is no conclusive proof yet, but, it can’t hurt you and probiotics have other benefits.
+You can’t do better than Dr. Ohhira’s Probiotics.
+I like this brand because it already contains hundreds of helpful substances made by the bacteria and it improves the gut environment for all our hundreds of strains of beneficial bacteria.

 - Vitamin A -Vitamin A helps the immune system and supports the health of the mucous membranes like those of the sinuses, throat and lungs.
-There is little risk in supplementing at high doses for 2 or 3 days.
+There is little risk in supplementing at high doses (25,000 IU or more) for 2 or 3 days.